meshery/meshery/docs/pages/guides/tutorials/Hello-Kubernetes-with-Dapr.md

 list: include
 ---

 ### Introduction:
-This tutorial shows how to deploy Dapr in a Kubernetes cluster using Meshery Playground.
-You'll deploy a Python app for message generation and a Node app for consumption and persistence, following the classic Hello World example with Dapr.
+This tutorial demonstrates how to deploy Dapr in a Kubernetes cluster using Meshery Playground.
+You'll deploy a Python app for message generation and a Node app for consumption and persistence following the classic Hello World example with Dapr.
 Let's dive in and explore the architecture diagram that illustrates this setup.
 ![](./screenshots/Architecture_Diag.png)

 ### Prerequisites:
-Basic understanding of containerization, Kubernetes concepts, and basic knowledge of Dapr.
+- Basic understanding of containerization, Kubernetes concepts, and basic knowledge of Dapr.
-Access to the Meshery Playground.
-If you don't have an account, sign up at [Meshery Playground](https://meshery.layer5.io/).
+- Access to the Meshery Playground.
+If you don't have an account, sign up at [Meshery Playground](https://playground.meshery.io).

 ### Lab Scenario:
 You'll be deploying `Hello Kuberentes` applications with the help of `Meshery Playground', which has a Python app that generates messages and a Node app that consumes and persists them.

 ### Learning Objective:
 Upon completing this tutorial, you will:
 - Deploy Hello Kubernetes with Dapr using Meshery Playground.
 - Implement a Python app for message generation and a Node app for consumption and persistence with Dapr.
 - Explore Dapr's features for service invocation, state management, and application observability in Kubernetes.

 ### Steps:

 #### Access Meshery Playground
- - Using your credentials, log in to the [Meshery Playground] (https://meshery.layer5.io/).
+- Using your credentials, log in to the [Meshery Playground] (https://playground.meshery.io).
 You should be at the dashboard upon successful login.
 To close the _Where do you want to start?_ popup (if required), press **X**.
 -  Click **Explore** in the Cloud Native Playground tile to navigate to _MeshMap_.

 #### Step 1: Install Dapr on your meshery playground.